Link Shell Extension

 Reference Count for Hardlinks

-Vista & Windows7: In the current release of Link Shell Extension the column, which shows the reference count and the origin of the junction is not available, because the way Vista and Windows 7 handles user defined columns has been completely revamped by Microsoft and all applications working with so called ColumnHandlers have to be partially rewritten.
+Windows7/8/10: The column, which shows the reference count and the origin of the junction is not available, because the way Windows7/8/10 handles user defined columns has been completely revamped by Microsoft and all applications working with so called ColumnHandlers will not work.

 Property Sheet for Links